Director and Editor in Chief

 Mrs. Cvjetičanin delivers lectures at postgraduate studies at universities and institutes abroad.
 She is the 1989 winner of the University of Zagreb award for scientific research and was awarded the French Legion of Honour in 2003.
 Mrs. Cvjetičanin serves as member of the Administrative Council of the International Fund for the Promotion of Culture (IFPC), UNESCO, 2004-2008.

 Biserka Cvjetičanin, Biserka.Cvjeticanin@irmo.hr

 Aleksandra Imogen Ivir

-Aleksandra Imogen Ivir provides language and information services at the Institute for International Relations (IMO), Zagreb, Croatia.
+Aleksandra Imogen Ivir provides language and information services at the Institute for Development and International Relations (IRMO), Zagreb, Croatia.

 Her interest areas cover new information and communication technologies, including network resources, web and multimedia technologies.

 Ms. Ivir is also editor and administrator of the Culturelink Network web site and its electronic newsletter C-News, as well as co-editor and administrator of the IMO and the OCPA (Observatory of Cultural Policies in Africa) web pages.

 In recognition of her work, the Culturelink WWW Resource Centre was nominated finalist in the Culture and Entertainment category of the Stockholm Challenge Award 2001 and was selected for the World Summit Award 2003 competition in the e-culture category.